RITS Strengthens Its Position In The Technology Landscape And Is Honored With Forbes Diamond 2024

 For sixteen consecutive years, Forbes Poland, in partnership with Dun & Bradstreet, has highlighted companies that have demonstrated substantial economic development.
 The Forbes Diamond ranking is determined by evaluating companies that exhibited the fastest growth in value between 2018 and 2022, using the Swiss method, which combines asset and income valuation.
 This comprehensive approach considers various factors, such as sales levels, net profit, fixed assets, inventories, receivables, and investment expenditures.

-Lukasz Kosnik , CEO & Managing Partner of RITS Professional Services and CEO of RITS US Corp., expressed the significance of the Forbes Diamond, stating, "This ranking provides a holistic view of our long-term performance, reflecting a positive trajectory in our development journey beyond short-term market fluctuations."
+Lukasz Kosnik, CEO & Managing Director of RITS Professional Services and CEO of RITS US Corp., expressed the significance of the Forbes Diamond, stating, "This ranking provides a holistic view of our long-term performance, reflecting a positive trajectory in our development journey beyond short-term market fluctuations."

 RITS Professional Services, with its team of half a thousand IT professionals, offers end-to-end guidance for companies in all phases of their IT projects, from ideation to ongoing maintenance.
 The Forbes Diamond award serves as a validation of the company's credibility and a strong endorsement for businesses seeking reliable technology partners.